ZEEM

 Jephias and various family members in his home village

-When Jephias returns to Harare, the capital of Zimbabwe, he will resume his teaching ministry as a professor at Zimbabwe Christian College (ZCC), teaching courses such as Introduction to the New Testament, Introduction to Biblical Greek, and The Life of Christ.
-In addition to his classroom work, Jephias will lead student teams on outreach trips around Zimbabwe, thus providing ZCC students with practical experience in teaching and preaching at supporting churches.
+When Jephias returned to Harare, the capital of Zimbabwe, he resumed his teaching ministry as a professor at Central Africa Christian College ( formerly ZCC), teaching courses such as Introduction to the New Testament, Introduction to Biblical Greek, and The Life of Christ.
+In addition to his classroom work, Jephias leads student teams on outreach trips around Zimbabwe, thus providing CACC students with practical experience in teaching and preaching at supporting churches.

 The dire economy in Zimbabwe makes it difficult for the college, with its approximately eighty students, to offer salaries to its professors.
-Thus, contributions to ZEEM will enable Jephias to share his Christian wisdom and knowledge with students at ZCC, while enabling the college stretch its financial resources.
+Thus, contributions to ZEEM enable Jephias to continue to share his Christian wisdom and knowledge with CACC students, while enabling the college to stretch its financial resources.

 Currently, graduates are serving in many of the Christian Churches and Churches of Christ in Zimbabwe.
 Graduates are also serving in the following countries: Mozambique, Malawi, South Africa, Botswana, Zambia, Sudan, Kenya, the Democratic Republic of Congo, Tanzania, and Namibia.